 Semele – Daughter, she is killed later by Hera after a liaison with Zeus.
 In some stories, she is the mother of Dionysus.
 The controversy will say that Semele was raped from an unknown assailant and the blame is placed on Zeus in an effort to try keeping some dignity

 Cults & Worship

 As a minor goddess, Harmonia is the local goddess of Thebes.
 In Pausanias’ Description of Greece, he notes that there are the ruins of the bridal chamber that belonged to Harmonia.
 Also, there are three wooden statues of Aphrodite that are reputed to be so old that they may have been votive offerings to Harmonia.
-Pausanias goes on to explain that these statues may have once been the figureheads for the ships that Cadmus sailed in his time of wandering when searching for his sister Europa.
+Pausanias goes on to explain that these statues may have once been the figureheads for the ships that Cadmus sailed in during his time of wandering while searching for his sister Europa.